Toggle: English / Spanish

-- The sphincter, which is a circle-shaped muscle around the urethra.
-You must be able to squeeze this muscle to prevent urine from leaking out.
+- The sphincter is a muscle around the opening of the bladder.
+It squeezes to prevent urine from leaking through the urethra.

-Stress urinary incontinence is the most common type of urinary incontinence in women.
+Stress incontinence is the most common type in women.
+Certain things increase your risk:

-The main symptom of stress incontinence is losing urine without your control.
-It may occur when you:
+The main symptom of stress incontinence is leaking urine when you:

 - Have sexual intercourse